 Professor of Biological Sciences

-My research foci are in the areas of population and behavioral ecology, with taxonomic emphases toward birds and mammals of conservation concern.
-Much of my past and current research explores consequences of habitat alterations to bird populations and communities.
-I advise Master's-level graduate students within these research areas at ESU.
+Dr. Bill Jensen's research foci are in the areas of population and behavioral ecology, with taxonomic emphases toward birds and mammals of conservation concern.
+Much of his past and current research explores consequences of habitat alterations to bird populations and communities.
+He advises Master's-level graduate students within these research areas at ESU.
 He welcomes students interested in learning more about graduate research, or assisting in its administration, to send him an email.

-I teach courses in Ornithology, Mammalogy, Field Ecology, Wildlife Populations and Conservation, and Natural Resource Policies at ESU.
-My Ornithology and Mammalogy courses emphasize field identification and natural history of birds and mammals.
-Where possible, I incorporate student projects with extracurricular research and wildlife management activities.
-I am also serving as Faculty Advisor for the ESU Student Chapter of The Wildlife Society and as ESU's technical representative in the Great Plains Cooperative Ecosystem Studies Unit.
+Dr. Jensen has experience teaching courses in Ornithology, Mammalogy, Field Ecology, Wildlife Populations and Conservation, and Natural Resource Policies at ESU.
+The Ornithology and Mammalogy courses emphasize field identification and natural history of birds and mammals.
+Where possible, he incorporates student projects with extracurricular research and wildlife management activities.
+Dr. Jensen serves as Faculty Advisor for the ESU Student Chapter of The Wildlife Society and as ESU's technical representative in the Great Plains Cooperative Ecosystem Studies Unit.

-For a list of publications and other information about me, visit my website.
+For a list of publications and other information about Dr. Jensen, visit his website.